Best Things to Do in Bangkok with Kids

 - We also usually grab dinner at Smizzle Burger right there too.

 There is both an indoor and outdoor play area with a cafe that serves food and drinks.
 Our girls love this place, but it’s a little pricier at 450 baht for kids (about $13 USD) and 150 baht for adults (about $5 USD)!
+Totally worth visiting during Christmas in Bangkok with kids because it goes all out with Christmas themed decorations and activities.

-3. Join the Baby Massage Class at Bumpsy Daisy Cafe
+45. Join the Baby Massage Class at Bumpsy Daisy Cafe

 This cafe is free to get in and perfect for parents with newborn to toddler age kids.
 It has workshops and parent-meet-up groups all throughout the week.

-4. Dig in the Wooden Bead Pit at Mari Go Round
+47. Dig in the Wooden Bead Pit at Mari Go Round

 This is a nice indoor play area with slide, soft rock climbing area, and lots of Melissa and Doug type toys.
 It’s probably more suited for ages 1-6 year olds.
 The cost is 250 baht/kid (about $7 USD) and 100 baht/adult (about $3 USD).